novaksolutions/infusionsoft-sdk-for-wordpress/README.md

 HOWTO Use

 1. Checkout the SVN repository
   `svn co https://plugins.svn.wordpress.org/infusionsoft-sdk SVN/infusionsoft-sdk`
   Put the repository in a subdirectory to reduce confusion.
 If you put it elsewhere, update `copy-to-svn.sh`
 1. Install or Update library dependencies
   `composer install -o` or `composer update -o`
-1. Update the SVN repository
+1. Update `trunk` in the SVN working copy
   `./copy-to-svn.sh`
-  The script will create a zip file that can be used to install the plugin.
+  The script will create a zip file that can be used to install the development version, aka `trunk` via wp-cli:
+  `wp @local plugin install --force --activate infusionsoft-sdk.zip`